chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_quick_start.md

 ...
 ```

-### Find all datasets containing membrane annotations.
+### Find all datasets containing membrane annotations

-The below example uses the `find` method with a longer API expression in the query.
+The below example uses the `find` method with a longer API expression in the query to select datasets that have membrane annotations and print the IDs of those datasets.

 ```
 import cryoet_data_portal as portal